With the Town of Yarmouth, we closed on this project on July 15th, 2019!

 While the trailhead parking lot is now built at the end of Riverfront Drive (new street off East Elm Street near North Road), trails are not fully complete (as of December 2020).
 Riverfront Drive is not today on most GPS systems.

-While trails are under construction in 2020, today the preserve is increasingly accessible to adventuresome recreational users.
-All trails are flagged, some are nearly complete.
+While trails continue under construction in 2022, today the preserve is increasingly accessible to recreational users.
+All trails are flagged, many are nearly complete.

 This December 2020 presentation shows some of the significant trail work recently completed.